harrypmdev/online-book-reader/README.md

 so viewers do not get confused and the 'character' of the book remains consistent.
 - All books on the dashboard have both a progress bar and percentage, so the user can easily view how far through the book they are.
-The progress bar animates upon hovering over the book, aiding UX by indicated the book is clickable and providing fun interactivity and feedback.
+The progress bar animates upon hovering over the book, aiding UX by indicating the book is clickable and providing fun interactivity and feedback.

 <br>